-Anecdotally, nootropic users report dosing in the range of 3-35 mg up to 3x per day.
-It is generally advised to begin dosing at the lower side of the ranges to determine your reaction to the substance and work up as desired.
+As is true with all nootropics, it’s generally best to begin dosing at the lower end of the range to determine your reaction to the substance and increase as necessary.

 Where to Buy

 Coluracetam is only available at certain online specialty vendors.
-We recommend PeakNootropics.com as your source for coluracetam or any other nootropics you would like to buy.
+We recommend PureNootropics.net as your source for coluracetam or any other nootropics you would like to buy.

 Coluracetam is one of the newer and less familiar members of the racetam class of nootropics, but it’s a favorite with many users.

 It increases levels of the “learning neurotransmitter” acetylcholine, which may boost cognition, and animal studies show that it can offset memory deficits without significant side effects.